ganeshpatil386386/Web-Dev-Resources/README.md

 6. MongoDB
 7. Nextjs
 8. Graphql
-9. React Native - Mobile Applicatins
+9. React Native - Mobile Applications
 10. Electronjs  - Desktop Applications

  ## 👨‍💻 Contributing

 - Small contributions are still welcome.
 - Any contributions you make are **truly appreciated**.
-- make opensource place to share, learn and build.
+- make an opensource place to share, learn, and build.

 ## 🛡️ License

-This roject is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.

 ## 🙏 Support